denbkh/stoneshard-save-editor/README.md

 # Stoneshard save editor

-Save file editor for [Stoneshard](https://store.steampowered.com/app/625960/Stoneshard/) game
+Save file editor for [Stoneshard](https://store.steampowered.com/app/625960/Stoneshard/) (respec your character)

 ## How to use